Gerry33/WeatherStation/README.md

 	- Alive pixel on display
 	- time supervision of the last observation time to recognize failures on remote weather stations
 	- removed all unnecessary screen gimmicks to have very low screen flickering

-The SSID and Wifi Password must be injected by compiler command line option:
-      -DMY_SSID=YouSSID -DMY_PSK=YourWifiPW